Welcome to Pattaya

 The former Pizza 24 outlet on Soi Lengkee, off Soi Buakhao, changed its name to Beza Place.
 Nevertheless, you still can buy your Pizza and your Segafredo coffee at the restaurant on the first floor.

 Out of Business

 Because of missing tourists, Devil's Den on Soi LK Metro closed the door.
 The management promises that the otherwise successful bar will reopen in a new location as soon as the tourists return to Pattaya.
 We will keep you up-to-date.

-Area 51, the Sports Bar on Soi Diamond, closed down.
+Area 51, the Sports Bar on Soi Dina, closed down.
 We will keep you up-to-date.

 Pagoda Guesthouse & Bar on Soi Buakhao - right of Tree Town - closed and can be rented.
 We will keep you up-to-date.

 Il canto è finito

 Volare, the Italian Ristorante e Pizzeria located in the corner Soi Buakhao / Soi 15 closed its doors.
 The venue is up for sale.
 We will keep you up-to-date.

 On September 12, on our Tour de Pattaya, Serenity A Go-Go was closed.
 The opening on July 17th was accompanied by a huge media frenzy, the closure not ....
 We will keep you up-to-date.

 On September 1st, the well-known BeneLux Bar in Soi Buakhao remained closed.
 On our Tour de Pattaya on September 12th, the venue was open again, but with reduced staff.
 Closed on Mondays